 Also situated in Long Street is Mama Africa, an African cuisine restaurant where you can enjoy an authentic African experience with a difference.
 The menu has a range of African dishes with my personal favourite being their variety of wild game meats.
 The decor tones speak to the theme of the restaurant with African art and statues, and a live band that lights up the vibe in true African style.

 If you wish to visit a more laid-back beach then Muizenberg is a perfect choice.
 The popular surf town has one of the calmer beaches in Cape Town, ideal for swimming and learning to surf.
 You can also enjoy the easy access beaches and amenities, most notably, the availability of affordable beachfront accommodation.
 While in the area, you can walk freely to the next towns, namely, Kalk Bay, Fish Hoek and Simonstown in about an hour and enjoy great ocean views and abound cafes and seafood restaurants.
 I would recommend Live Bait, a beach view restaurant with the best sushi in town.
 Another great restaurant to try is the Cape Town Fish Market – authentic and quintessentially Cape Town.

 - Dine at the Mojo Market

 If you’re a die-hard foodie then you will love the Mojo Market, an assortment of restaurants/food stalls housed in one.
-They also have apparel and craft stalls but I have, admittedly, only been there to sample the food and mainly returning to Mussel Monger, a mussel and oyster bar which has the best mussel sauce I have ever had.
+They also have apparel and craft stalls but I have, admittedly, only been there to sample the different foods, and my personal favoutire being the Mussel Monger, a mussel and oyster bar which has the best mussel sauce I have ever had.
 I would highly recommend it.